This privacy notice explains how we use any personal information we collect about you.

 We reserve the right to retain data for longer where we believe it’s in our legitimate interests to do so.
-In any case, we’ll not keep your personal data for longer than 10 years after our relationship with you has ended.

 You have the right to request deletion of your personal data.
 We’ll comply with this request, subject to the restrictions of our regulatory obligations and legitimate interests as noted above.

 How can I access the information you hold about me?

 You have the right to request a copy of the information that we hold about you.
 If you’d like a copy of some or all of your personal information please email or write to us using the contact details noted below.

 We have an obligation to ensure that your personal information is accurate and up to date.
 Please ask us to correct or remove any information that you think is incorrect.